WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/usage/utils.md

-﻿# Text, Logging, and Utils
+﻿# Text, Logging, Unity Assets, and Utils

 While the bulk of the functionality of BPCore is implemented in [Blueprint Configurators](blueprints.md) and [Builders](builders.md), there are many utility classes that provide additional functionality.